 Cardamom black - aroma and taste

-Cardamom black has a tart, bitter and smoky taste.
+Cardamom black has a tart, bitter, and smoky taste.
 It smells like eucalyptus and is an intense spice.
-It retains its typical smoky aroma during drying over an open fire.
-You should definitely use it sparingly.
-This spice is a popular ingredient in the traditional Indian spice blend Garam Masala.
+It retains its characteristic smoky aroma during drying over an open fire.
+Please use it sparingly.
+This spice is a popular ingredient in traditional Indian spice blends like Garam Masala.

-The black cardamom is used in the everyday cuisine of India and Pakistan.
+The everyday cuisine of India and Pakistan uses black cardamom.
 Typical dishes of this region are stew dishes such as sag gosht or murgh masala.
-Where sag gosht is a lamb pot, with a spicy spinach sauce and murgh masala is a chicken dish, with a spicy tomato sauce with lots of onions.
+Where sag gosht is a lamb pot, with a spicy spinach sauce, and murgh masala is a chicken dish, with a spicy tomato sauce, with lots of onions.

-As is common in India, the spices are fried in the pan before use, either with oil or without oil.
+As it is common in India, the spices are fried in the pan before use.
+Therefore they either use oil or do it without oil.
 The Nepal-cardamom is also broken and roasted in oil.
-Thus, it develops its full intense aroma.
-As already mentioned, it is a spice of the everyday cuisine of this region and is used in many dishes and often in combination with garlic, chilli and ginger.
+Thus it develops its full intense aroma.
+As already mentioned, it is a spice of the everyday cuisine of this region.
+And it is used in many dishes and often in combination with garlic, chili, and ginger.
 You can also cook the brown cardamom whole with.

 Brown cardamom an interesting spice

-The smoky tart aroma of brown cardamom can be easily supplemented with cloves and cinnamon.
-It also goes well with Ajowan, Sichuan pepper, nutmeg, star anise, black pepper and fennel
+You can complete the smoky and tart aroma of brown cardamom with cloves and cinnamon.
+It also goes well with Ajowan, Sichuan pepper, nutmeg, star anise, black pepper, and fennel.

-Black Cardamom also bears the names brown Kardamom or Nepal-Kardamom.
+Black Cardamom also bears the names brown Cardamom or Nepal-Cardamom.
 It comes from the eastern Himalayan states of Nepal and Bhutan.
-It is not to be confused with the small green cardamom capsules, they are descended from plants of the same plant family, the ginger plants - Zingiberaceae, but are very different in taste and appearance.
-They are actually two different spices.
+It is not to be confused with the small green cardamom capsules.
+They are descended from plants of the same plant family, the ginger plants - Zingiberaceae, but are very different in taste and appearance.
+They are two different spices.

-The green Cardamom has a fresh, sweet, spicy-hot aroma.
-They exude a fragrance of lemon, eucalyptus, sandalwood, rose and honey.
-This composition and diversity makes it something very special and it is also used for backing.
+The green Cardamom has a fresh, sweet, and spicy-hot aroma.
+They exude a fragrance of lemon, eucalyptus, sandalwood, rose, and honey.
+This composition and diversity make it something special, and you may also use it for the backing of cakes.